-Signaling cheryphon UDP All SIP packets are transmitted connectionless.
-Most providers support this setting.
-TCP All SIP packets are transmitted connection-oriented.
+All SIP packets are transmitted connection-oriented.
 The device establishes a TCP connection to the provider and maintains it for as long as it stays registered.
 Specialized providers, such as the providers of SIP trunks, support or force this setting.

+TLS

-TLS Transmission is the same as with TCP, but all of the SIP packets are encrypted all the way to the provider.
+Transmission is the same as with TCP, but all of the SIP packets are encrypted all the way to the provider.
+The TLS version selected in the configuration is taken as the minimum requirement for TLS encryption.